BurrowBird/4chan-Thread-Muncher/Readme.txt

 ✱ const RATE_LIMIT_MS = 1500;
 Delay between downloading images in ms.
-Does not take into account parallel downloads.
+Does not take into account parallel downloads. (room for improvement!)
 Adjust at risk of provoking 4chan.

 ✱ const MAX_CONCURRENT_THREADS = 5;